lawrencetanFTC/JWWCode/README.md

 **Key Features:**
 Custom OpenCV pipeline to filter blue and red colors.
 Precise motor control based on encoder counts to move the robot in small increments.

+For a detailed look at all files, visit the [directory](JWWCode/road-runner-quickstart-master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode).

+### Breif MecanumDrive Class Overview

+This class implements a mecanum drive system for an FTC robot, including motor control, localization, and trajectory following.

+#### Components:
+1. **Params**:
+   - Configurable parameters for the mecanum drive, such as IMU orientation, feedforward constants, path/turn profile parameters, and controller gains.

+2. **Kinematics**:
+   - Uses `MecanumKinematics` to convert between wheel velocities and robot movement (forward, lateral, and rotation).

+3. **Motors**:
+   - Four `DcMotorEx` motors: `leftFront`, `leftBack`, `rightBack`, `rightFront`.
+   - These control the four mecanum wheels.

+4. **IMU**:
+   - Uses `LazyImu` for obtaining heading information from the robot’s Inertial Measurement Unit (IMU).

+5. **Localizer**:
+   - The `DriveLocalizer` class calculates the robot’s position (pose) based on wheel encoder readings and IMU data.

+#### Key Methods:

+1. **setDrivePowers()**:
+   - Sets the power for each wheel based on the robot's desired movement in 2D space.

+2. **updatePoseEstimate()**:
+   - Updates the robot's current position and velocity based on sensor data.

+3. **Trajectory Following**:
+   - `FollowTrajectoryAction`: Executes a time-based trajectory to move the robot along a path.
+   - `TurnAction`: Rotates the robot to a specific angle.

+4. **Visualization**:
+   - Uses the `Canvas` class to draw the robot’s estimated pose and trajectory on the dashboard.

+#### Example Usage:
+- The `MecanumDrive` can be initialized with hardware from the `HardwareMap` and configured using the `PARAMS`.
+- Trajectories can be followed using predefined paths, and the robot's movement is adjusted with feedback from the IMU and encoders.

+### About `DriveConstants.java`

+**The `DriveConstants.java` file is crucial for defining key constants and configurations that your robot uses for motion and control.
+Here's is what it contains:**
+#### 1. **Motor Control**
+- **Constants like `TICKS_PER_REV`, `MAX_RPM`, and `MOTOR_VELO_PID`**: These are used to control motor behavior, especially when managing velocity through encoders.
+- **`RUN_USING_ENCODER`**: This flag determines if you're using encoder feedback for precise motor control, which is critical for accurate movement.

+#### 2. **Feedforward and Motion Parameters**
+- **Parameters like `kV`, `kA`, and `kStatic`**: These constants model how the motors respond to commands.
+They are essential for trajectory generation and motion control, especially when using tools like RoadRunner.

+#### 3. **Physical Robot Parameters**
+- **Constants like `WHEEL_RADIUS`, `TRACK_WIDTH`, and `GEAR_RATIO`**: These define your robot's physical dimensions.
+These values are critical for accurate distance and angular calculations during movement.
+- These constants impact both autonomous and manual (TeleOp) robot control.

+#### 4. **Trajectory Generation**
+- **Constants like `MAX_VEL`, `MAX_ACCEL`, `MAX_ANG_VEL`, and `MAX_ANG_ACCEL`**: These are used by the RoadRunner library for planning paths and ensuring the robot moves within safe, physical limits.

+#### 5. **Robot Orientation**
+- **`LOGO_FACING_DIR` and `USB_FACING_DIR`**: These define how your robot's control hub is mounted, helping the SDK and RoadRunner library determine the correct reference frame for orientation tracking.

+#### 6. **Encoders and Velocity Calculations**
+- **Functions like `encoderTicksToInches` and `rpmToVelocity`**: These convert encoder ticks and motor RPMs into practical units (like inches), which are crucial for both feedback control and motion planning.

+---

+- If you're using **RoadRunner for motion planning**, this file ensures that your robot moves accurately according to its mechanical design.
+- It **centralizes important constants**, making it easier to update and tune the robot without modifying multiple files.
+- These values affect both **autonomous movement** (via trajectory planning) and possibly **manual control** (if using encoder feedback in TeleOp).

+### What to Do in this file
+1. **Tune the Constants**: The comments suggest some constants (e.g., `MOTOR_VELO_PID`, `kV`, `kA`) need tuning.
+This is essential for optimal robot performance.
+2. **Review Physical Constants**: Make sure measurements like **wheel radius** and **track width** match your robot's actual dimensions.
+3. **Dashboard Use**: You can adjust certain parameters using the **FTC Dashboard**, and this file allows you to make those changes persist in your code.

+### Two-Wheel Localizer

+Our robot uses a **two-wheel localizer** for tracking position on the field.
+The localizer consists of two dead wheels (parallel and perpendicular), which provide accurate positional feedback during autonomous operations.
+This approach allows the robot to maintain precise localization without relying on odometry from the drive motors.

+#### How It Works
+- The **parallel encoder** measures the robot’s forward/backward movement.
+- The **perpendicular encoder** measures the robot’s lateral (side-to-side) movement.
+- An **IMU (Inertial Measurement Unit)** is used to track the robot's heading (rotation).

+By combining data from both encoders and the IMU, we can accurately calculate the robot’s position and orientation during autonomous motion.
+This data is used to control the robot’s movement and trajectory in real time.

+#### Key Features
+- **Encoders:** The two dead wheels are attached to encoders that track movement independently of the drive motors.
+- **IMU Integration:** The IMU tracks the robot's heading, and this information is combined with encoder data for precise localization.
+- **Flight Recorder:** The system logs key data (encoder values, heading) for debugging and fine-tuning.

+#### Code Implementation
+We use the `TwoDeadWheelLocalizer` class to implement the two-wheel localization system.
+Here are some key components:

+- `par` (parallel encoder) and `perp` (perpendicular encoder): These measure the robot's movement in respective directions.
+- `imu`: Tracks the robot's orientation.
+- The `update()` method combines encoder and IMU data to provide a **twist** representing the robot's motion (translation and rotation).

+#### Benefits of Two-Wheel Localizer
+- **Accurate Position Tracking:** The two-wheel setup allows for more precise localization compared to single encoder-based systems, especially when combined with the IMU.
+- **Independent of Drive Motors:** Since the encoders are not attached to the drive motors, the localization is not affected by wheel slippage or drivetrain inconsistencies.

+This localization method is especially useful for our **Autonomous** programs (`DeckAuto`, `BasketAuto`), where precise movement and positioning are crucial for task completion.

 ## Usage
 To run any of the programs: